econia-labs/emojicoin-dot-fun/doc/doc-site/docs/start-here/aptos-wallet-and-cex.md

 ---
 slug: /aptos-wallet-and-cex
 title: 👛 Getting Started (Aptos Wallet + CEX)
-hide_title: False
+hide_title: false
 description: Documentation for emojicoin dot fun
 ---

 Use this guide if you are using an Aptos wallet and using Coinbase to onramp.

 1. Open Petra wallet and click Buy

 ![cex1](./images/cex1.png "cex1")